Ismail Khan Ibrahim Khan: Career

 After returning to British Malaya, Khan practised at a law firm in Penang of the Straits Settlements until the Japanese occupation of Malaya.
 In the aftermath of the war, he resumed his practice at Alor Setar, Kedah before being elevated to the bench.
 In 1958, Khan was appointed a judge of the Supreme Court of Malaysia (then Federation of Malaya) and was based in the capital, Kuala Lumpur.
 As Supreme Court judge, he was also later posted to the states of Negeri Sembilan and Malacca.
 Ten years after elevation to the bench, Khan was appointed the Chief Justice of Borneo on 2 September 1968, an office which he held until his retirement on 31 December 1973.
-He was the first non-British Empire citizen and only one of two non-East Malaysian to date to be appointed to the office.
+He was the first non-British Empire citizen and only one of two non-East Malaysians to date to be appointed to the office.

-In December 1980, Khan came out of retirement after prime minister Hussein Onn decided to nominate him as the next President of the Senate of Malaysia.
+In December 1980, Khan came out of retirement after government decided to nominate him as the next President of the Senate of Malaysia.
 He served as the sixth president for more than four years before retiring a second time in July 1985.